metagenome-atlas/atlas/docs/usage/getting_started.rst

 Have a look at them with a normal text editor and check if the samples names are inferred correctly.
 Samples should be alphanumeric names and cam be dash delimited.
 Underscores should be fine too.

-You can find an example here.
-ADDLINK
+See the  :download:`example sample table <../reports/samples.tsv>`

+.. .. include:: ../reports/samples.tsv

 The ``BinGroup`` parameter is used during the genomic binning.
 In short: all samples in which you expect the same strain to be found should belong to the same group, e.g. all metagenome samples from mice in the same cage.
-ADDLINK

 You should also check the ``config.yaml`` file, especially:

-- You may want to change the resources configuration, depending on the system you run atlas.
-ADDLINK
+- You may want to change the resources configuration, depending on the :ref:`system <execution_system>` you run atlas on.
-- You may want to add ad host genomes to be removed.
-ADDLINK
+- You may want to add ad :ref:`host genomes <contaminants>` to be removed.

-Details about the parameters can be found here.
-ADDLINK
+Details about the parameters can be found in the section :ref:`Configuration`

 atlas run
 ----------